Giovanni Semeria: Provenance

 Giovanni Semeria was born during the aftermath of the 1866 Italian War of Independence.
 In accordance with his late father's wishes, he was born in Colle which at that time was an autonomous municipality, but which has subsequently been renamed as Coldirodi and in 1925 subsumed into San Remo, a sprawling coastal municipality along the coast between Genoa and Nice.
 His father, also called Giovanni, died when an outbreak of Cholera gripped the regiment in which he was serving during the course of the war.
 His widowed mother settled near Turin and took as her second husband Pietro Grosso.
 The fact that he was an orphan conditioned Semera's entire life.

 Early years

-When he was 9 Giovanni's mother sent him to a boarding school in Cremona, under Jesuit influence: he remained at school in Cremona till he was 14.
+When he was 9 Giovanni's mother sent him to a boarding school in Cremona, under Jesuit influence: he remained at school in Cremona until he was 14.
 He was then transferred to the Carlo Alberto Academy ("Real Collegio Carlo Alberto") at Moncalieri (near Turin) where the principal influence came from Barnabites.
 It was here that his vocation matured, which led him to break off his schooling.
 The boy was still only 15 when he entered the Barnabite order at Santa Maria al Carrobiolo (Monza) as a novice.
 He received his monk's habit on 8 October 1882 and was permitted to vote as a member of the Barnabite order for the first time on 22 October 1883.